OpenAgentsInc/v2/docs/chat-refactor.md

 ## Progress Log

 - [Date]: Completed Step 1 - Moved and consolidated `components/chat/` to `panes/chat/`
-- [Current Date]: Started Step 2 - Refactoring `store/chat.ts` and `hooks/useChat.ts`
+- [Current Date]: Completed Step 2 - Refactored `store/chat.ts` and `hooks/useChat.ts`
+- [Current Date]: Started Step 3 - Updating Chat Pane to use refactored functionality

 ## Next Actions

-1. Analyze `store/chat.ts` and `hooks/useChat.ts` for duplicated functionality
-2. Create `panes/chat/chatUtils.ts` and move shared code
-3. Update `store/chat.ts` and `hooks/useChat.ts` to use the new `chatUtils.ts`
+1. Update the main chat pane component (`panes/chat/Chat.tsx`) to use the refactored `useChat` hook and `chatUtils.ts`
-4. Consider merging `store/chat.ts` into `hooks/useChat.ts` if appropriate
+2. Test the chat functionality to ensure it works correctly with the refactored code
+3. Proceed with Step 4: Testing and Verification
+4. Complete Step 5: Code Cleanup and Documentation